UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 $$ y(t) = 0.5\sin(2\pi f t) $$

-The images above sum up the frequency response as well as the signal-in-time characteristics that we mentioned.
+The image above sum up the frequency response as well as the signal-in-time characteristics that we mentioned.

 **Components**